OB-lab/James_et_al._2021-MBE/README.md

 ## Getting the template file

 The *template* file specifies the evolutionary model and the parameters that should be estimated.
-It is divided in ten fixed sections in the following order:
+It is divided into ten fixed sections in the following order:

   + Number of populations.

-  + Populations effective size: It should contain one line per population.
+  + Population effective sizes: It should contain one line per population.
 If the effective population size is unknown, a parameter name should be specified instead to be calculated (*i.e. NPOP1, NPOP2*).
 For diploid species, it corresponds to twice the number of individuals.
-The order of the populations all along this file should be the same than in the SFS file, which usually is alphabetically sorted based on the population names.
+The order of the populations in this file should be the same as in the SFS file, which usually is alphabetically sorted based on the population names.
 The program indexes the first population as 0, the second one as 1, and so on.

-  + Samples size: It should contain one line per population and follow the populations order specified in the previous section.
+  + Sample sizes: It should contain one line per population and follow the population order specified in the previous section.
 Sizes should be given in haploid numbers.
 It corresponds to the number of projections used in ```easySFS``` for downsampling.

   + Growth rates: It should contain one line per population.
 A zero growth rate means stationary population size.
 Negative growth implies population expansion since it is estimated backward in time.